 9 – Go camping or stargazing

-Ok, so being real, Brandon and I loathe camping!
-I hate being outside with the dirt and the bugs; I just prefer to be inside the clean warmth of my own home.
+Ok, so being real, Brandon and I hate camping!
+I hate being out overnight with the dirt and the bugs; I just prefer to be inside the clean warmth of my own home.
 I make a temporary exception on Valentine’s Day but I don’t stay out all night.
 Sometimes, I’ll just throw down a bunch of blankets and pillows so we’re outdoors stargazing for a few hours.
 If you enjoy the outdoors, it’s definitely something to try.

 10 – Go hiking and have a picnic